acanda/eclipse-pmd/README.md

 From now on you can simply update Eclipse with `Help` > `Check for Updates` after you rebuilt eclipse-pmd.

 ### Testing against different Eclipse releases
-Building eclipse-pmd with `mvn clean verify` compiles and tests it against the oldest supported release of Eclipse which is Eclipse 3.7 Indigo.
+Building eclipse-pmd with `mvn clean verify` compiles and tests it against the oldest supported release of Eclipse which is Eclipse 4.4 Luna.
 To ensure eclipse-pmd also works with newer releases the Eclipse release can be set with the parameter `eclipse-release`.

-Compile and test against Eclipse Juno: `mvn clean verify -Declipse-release=juno`

-Compile and test against Eclipse Kepler: `mvn clean verify -Declipse-release=kepler`

 Compile and test against Eclipse Luna: `mvn clean verify -Declipse-release=luna`

 Compile and test against Eclipse Mars: `mvn clean verify -Declipse-release=mars`

 Compile and test against Eclipse Neon: `mvn clean verify -Declipse-release=neon`

+Compile and test against Eclipse Oxygen: `mvn clean verify -Declipse-release=oxygen`

 Regardless of the chosen release, the built plug-in will always be the same as the one built without the parameter.
 So there isn't any advantage in building the plug-in yourself if you are using a newer Eclipse release.